Ijeoma Uchegbu: Research

 Uchegbu was made a Chair in Drug Delivery at the University of Strathclyde in 2002.
 Here she worked on polymer self-assembly, identifying materials that could form stable nanosystems.
 She demonstrated that polymer molecular weight could be used to control the size of vesicles.

 She joined University College London in 2006 as a Chair in Pharmaceutical Nanoscience at the School of Pharmacy.
 Uchegbu leads a research group that investigate molecular design and dosage of pharmaceuticals.
 She has designed polymers that self-assemble into nanoparticles with the appropriate properties to transport drugs.
 She explores how nanoparticles can be used for drug delivery.
 Uchegbu holds several patents for drug delivery, and biocompatible polymers.
 Her pharmaceuticals deliver genes and siRNA to tumours and peptides to the brain as well as encouraging the absorption of hydrophobic drugs using nanoparticles.
 She is exploring how nanomedicine can be used to treat brain tumours.

-In 2018 she was part of a £5.7 million Engineering and Physical Sciences Research Council grant, Raman Nanotheranostics, that will use gold nanoparticles to identify disease and light to destroy diseased cells.
+In 2018, she was part of a £5.7 million Engineering and Physical Sciences Research Council grant, Raman Nanotheranostics, that will use gold nanoparticles to identify disease and light to destroy diseased cells.
 She also works with magnetic nanoparticles.

 Nanomerics

-In 2010 Uchegbu founded Nanomerics with Andreas Schätzlein.
-Nanomerics is a pharmaceutical company that uses nanotechnology platforms to develop medicine.
-Uchegbu is the Chief Scientific Officer of Nanomerics.
-Nanomerics are developing structures that can transport antibodies that can cross the blood–brain barrier.
+In 2010, Uchegbu with Andreas Schätzlein founded Nanomerics, a pharmaceutical company that uses nanotechnology platforms to develop medicine.
+Uchegbu is the Chief Scientific Officer of Nanomerics, developing structures that can transport antibodies that can cross the blood–brain barrier.
 Nanomerics develop molecular envelope technology nanoparticles from amphiphilic polymers that self-assemble.
-She won the Royal Society of Chemistry Emerging Technologies prize for their molecular envelope technology in 2017.
-She licensed the medicine NM133 to Iacta Pharmaceuticals in 2017.
-NM133 contains cyclosporine A and can be used to treat dry eye.
+Uchegbu won the Royal Society of Chemistry Emerging Technologies prize for their molecular envelope technology in 2017.

 Professional service

 Uchegbu serves on the editorial board of the Journal of Controlled Release.
 She has served as the scientific secretary of the Controlled Release Society.
 She is editor-in-chief of Pharmaceutical Nanotechnology.
 She is on the healthcare strategy advisory team of the Engineering and Physical Sciences Research Council.
 She was involved in the University College London celebrations of the National Health Service turning seventy.
-In 2007 she was chosen for Women of Outstanding Achievement in SET Photographic Exhibition which was displayed at the Science Museum and the British Museum.
+In 2007, she was chosen for the Women of Outstanding Achievement in SET photographic exhibition that was displayed at the Science Museum and the British Museum.

-In 2015 Uchegbu was appointed Pro-Vice Provost for Africa and the Middle East.
-She chairs the Africa and Middle East regional network at University College London, building partnerships and starting collaborative teams, welcoming international visitors and supporting student recruitment.
+In 2015, Uchegbu was appointed Pro-Vice Provost for Africa and the Middle East.
+She chairs the Africa and Middle East regional network at University College London (UCL), building partnerships and starting collaborative teams, welcoming international visitors and supporting student recruitment.